-The proposed final Guidelines include several laudable changes that are consistent with an overarching requirement that all SB 535 investments meet priority needs in disadvantaged communities, but they stop short of including that specific requirement.
-The final Guidance should correct this omission by stating unequivocally that every SB 535 dollar must address an important community need.
+The proposed Guidelines include several laudable changes that are consistent with an overarching requirement that all SB 535 investments meet priority needs in disadvantaged communities, but they stop short of including that specific requirement.
+ARB should correct this omission by stating unequivocally that every SB 535 dollar must address an important community need.

-For instance, the draft Guidelines require all administering agencies to "describe efforts to address common needs in disadvantaged communities or specific needs identified by community residents or representatives" in their guidelines and solicitation materials.
-(Vol.1, p.32.)
-That is an appropriate requirement; but describing those efforts only makes sense in the context of an overarching requirement that investments meet those specific needs.
+For instance, the draft Guidelines require all administering agencies to "describe efforts to address common needs in disadvantaged communities or specific needs identified by community residents or representatives" in their guidelines and solicitation materials. (p.
+1-36).
+That is an appropriate requirement; but describing agency efforts must be coupled with an overarching requirement that individual investments meet those specific needs.

-Similarly, the new proposal that agencies award extra points to projects that meet community needs (Supplement, p.4) - while it is appropriate for non-SB 535 investments - should not be part of the SB 535 guidance.
-Rather, "address[ing] an important community need" identified by a disadvantaged community should be a threshold requirement that every investment that counts toward SB 535.
+Similarly, the new proposal that agencies award extra points to projects that meet community needs (p.
+2-16) - while it is appropriate for non-SB 535 investments - should not be part of the SB 535 guidance.
+Rather, "address[ing] an important community need" identified by a disadvantaged community should be a threshold requirement for every investment that counts toward SB 535.
 Once meeting community needs becomes a baseline requirement, individual projects that demonstrate strong community support for and involvement in their project proposal should receive funding priority.